appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ### Server side filter

-Server side filtering uses the same principles as described in [server side searching](#server-side-searching): some term or value is sent to the database or API to filter out unnecessary data from the requested dataset.
+Server side filtering uses the same principles as described in [server side searching](#server-side-searching):some term or value is sent to the database or API to filter out unnecessary data from the requested dataset.
 In this case, you choose a value that records must match to return in the query's response.

 Server-side filtering requires using another widget, such as a [Select widget](/reference/widgets/select/), which you can use to provide users with a list of supported filters to choose from.

 1. Drag a select widget to the canvas and add options that you might use to filter your data
 2. Set the table widget's **onOptionChange** event to call your API / query
-3. Pass the Select widget's `selectedOptionValue` within the API request / query string
+3. Pass the Select widget's `selectedOptionValue` within the API request/query string

 As a SQL query:
 ```sql